RichardBronosky/AppleScript-droplet/README.md

 file.sh
 -------
 Just uses the BSD command "file" to return info about each of the dropped files.
-A copy of this is used as the default script.sh in AppleScript-droplet.app/Contents/Resources/Scripts/

 script2droplet.sh
 -----------------
 This is a script that, when placed in a droplet, will create a droplet from the dragged script.
 Yo dawg!
+A copy of this is used as the default `main` in `AppleScript-droplet.app/Contents/Resources/Scripts/`

 [dropbox.sh](http://i.imgur.com/QA2GQdR.png)
 ----------